Judge dismisses recall petition against Fairfax school board member Cohen

 The coalition alleged that “keeping schools closed would be detrimental to all children.”
 Caudill responded in his motion that claim “cannot be factually supported and proven as to all children.”

 The coalition alleged that Cohen had violated the rights of students with disabilities by voting in favor of closing schools at the same July meeting “without making any dispensations for students with special needs.”
-Caudill wrote that the allegation is “not factually supported based on the presentations, discussions and testimony at the July 21, 2020 meeting … the consensus of the Board, giving deference to the amount of information provided at the meeting and the unsettled nature of the … pandemic, constituted a well-reasoned and legitimate exercise of discretion and authority.”
+Caudill wrote that the allegation is “not factually supported based on the presentations, discussions and testimony at the July 21, 2020 meeting.”

+“The consensus of the Board, giving deference to the amount of information provided at the meeting and the unsettled nature of the … pandemic,” he wrote, “constituted a well-reasoned and legitimate exercise of discretion and authority.”

 Finally, the coalition alleged that Cohen violated the wishes of a majority of Fairfax parents in voting for online-only learning.
 The group cited a summer 2020 survey conducted by the school district that the coalition said concluded that more than half of parents indicated they would prefer in-person schooling for the 2020-2021 school year.

 In response, Caudill pointed out a key detail of the Fairfax system’s survey design: “If no instruction preference was selected the default response was considered as an in-person instruction response,” he wrote.
-He added that, of the 186,188 respondents to the survey, 83,548 parents (45 percent) chose in-person learning, 77,442 parents (or 42 percent) chose online learning and 25,198 simply did not respond, leading their answers to be counted as a preference for brick-and-mortar schooling.
+He added that, of the 186,188 respondents to the survey, 83,548 parents (45 percent) chose in-person learning, 77,442 parents (or 42 percent) chose online learning and 25,198 simply did not respond, leading their answers to be counted as a preference for bricks-and-mortar schooling.

 Caudill also pointed out that the school system had surveyed teachers, too, to ask for their preference, without including a default response option.
 That survey saw 44 percent of teacher respondents indicate they preferred in-person teaching, while 56 percent said they preferred online teaching.

-Setting aside any concerns about the legitimacy of the survey results, the coalition’s argument implies that the Fairfax school board should have considered the parent survey as the determining factor — far more important than the teacher survey — when deciding how to proceed with school reopening, Caudell wrote.
+Setting aside any concerns about the legitimacy of the survey results, the coalition’s argument implies that the Fairfax School Board should have considered the parent survey as the determining factor — far more important than the teacher survey — when deciding how to proceed with school reopening, Caudell wrote.

 He concluded: “There is no competent evidence to prove that the intent and preference data, or the majority vote of Fairfax parents, were ignored.”